evenkik/Telegram-Demo-personalized-email/README.md

-# n8n Workflow for AI & Automation Agencies
+# n8n Demo workflow for AI & Automation Agencies

 This n8n workflow is built for AI and automation agencies to **promote their workflows through an interactive demo** that prospects can try themselves.
 The featured system is a **deep personalized email demo**.